SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

 \subsection{Semantic-Guided Viewport Alignment Module}

-To rectify the spatial misalignments between the Top-$N$ retrieved satellite candidates and the field view of the thermal UAV image, we propose the SGVA module.
-This module directly exploits the high-level semantic activations extracted by the shared DINOv2 backbone to adaptively optimize the crop center and scale of the satellite tiles, thereby ensuring viewport alignment between the satellite imagery and the thermal query for the subsequent fine-grained matching.
+To rectify the spatial misalignment between the Top-$N$ retrieved satellite candidates and the thermal UAV field of view, we propose the SGVA module.
+This module exploits high-level semantic activations extracted by the shared DINOv2 backbone to estimate the semantic centroid of each satellite candidate, and then adjusts its crop center with a moderate scale expansion.
+In this way, SGVA improves the viewport alignment between satellite imagery and the thermal query for subsequent fine-grained matching.

 Formally, the global retrieval process begins by feeding the thermal query $I_q$ and the visible database images $I_{\text{db}}$ into the shared DINOv2 backbone $\Phi_{\text{DINOv2}}$ to extract their corresponding dense feature maps, denoted as $F_q \in \mathbb{R}^{H \times W \times D}$ and $F_{\text{db}} \in \mathbb{R}^{H \times W \times D}$, respectively.
 To derive a compact global representation, we treat the dense feature map for each modality $m \in \{q, \text{db}\}$ as a set of spatial feature tokens $\mathcal{X}_m$, where the cardinality is $|\mathcal{X}_m| = H \times W$.
 These tokens are then aggregated via Generalized Mean (GeM) pooling~\cite{radenovic2018fine} to obtain the modality-invariant global descriptor $d_m \in \mathbb{R}^D$: